codywong/candystore/README.md

 - shopping/adding things to cart is restricted to customer accounts

+Customer
-Customer - can only be created by admins
+- can register self
 - add and remove items from their cart
 - checkout, and provide credit card info
 - reciept is auto-emailed to the customer's registration email.
 If no email is provided